 - Using a heavy duty stand mixer, beat the cream cheese until it is broken apart and becomes smooth

 - With mixer still on medium low, slowly add sugar to cream cheese in bowl and beat another few minutes

 - Slowly add eggs and continue to beat until fully combined

-- Add lemon juice, lemon zest, vanilla paste, salt and heavy cream and beat until combined, scraping the sides of the bowl if necessary
+- Add 1/4 cup fresh lemon juice, lemon zest from two lemons, vanilla paste, salt and heavy cream and beat until combined, scraping the sides of the bowl if necessary

 - Pour thoroughly combined filling into springform pan, and place aluminum foil wrapped pan into a large baking dish or roasting pan filled with warm water halfway up the springform pan’s sides